mradcliffe/lionhunt/README.md

 ### output

-Provide an output file name to wirte to.
+Provide an output file name to write to.
 By default, output is printed to `STDOUT`.

+### interactive

+Run in interactive mode to prompt for username and password.
+Otherwise, username and password are required options.

 ## TODO

-* Add `interactive` option and prompt for user name and password there, and disable auto-prompt.
-Error out instead.
 * Support nested comments.
    * This is a pain in the butt to do and increases execution time/explodes the number of requests needed.